Skip to content

 2. 02

-The treatment spectrum of physical therapy is wide-ranging: from acute, inflammatory joint complaints to the treatment of post-traumatic movement restrictions (condition after plaster cast) and chronic degenerative diseases (joint wear and tear, arthrosis).
+The treatment spectrum of physical therapy is wide-ranging: from acute, inflammatory joint complaints to the treatment of post-traumatic movement restrictions (e.g. after wearing a plaster cast) and chronic degenerative diseases (joint wear and tear, arthrosis).

-The spectrum ranges from group exercise therapy, electrotherapy and manual therapy to individual physiotherapy and medical training therapy.
-Treatments in this area can be received at various institutions:
+The spectrum ranges from group exercise therapy, electrotherapy and manual therapy to individual physiotherapy.
+Treatments in this area are carried out at various institutions:

 • ÖGK health centres